Child Custody (Allocation Of Significant Decision-Making Responsibilities)

 What used to commonly be referred to throughout Illinois as “child custody” or “custody rights” is now better understood by the legal system as parental responsibility, or parenting time and the allocation of parental responsibility.
 The concepts of joint and sole physical and legal custody are now a thing of the past, though many couples still think in those terms.

-Parental responsibility regarding child rearing decision-making now covers four major areas.
-At the Law Offices of Dwayne Douglas, P.C., I have represented parents in Lake County since 1991 as they try to navigate family law issues, particularly those relating to significant decision-making responsibilities surrounding their children.
+Parental responsibility regarding childrearing decision-making now covers four major areas.
+At the Douglas Law, A Professional Corporation, we have represented parents in Lake County for over 35 combined years of experience as they try to navigate family law issues, particularly those relating to significant decision-making responsibilities surrounding their children.

 Determining Parental Decision-Making Power